10 Jul 26, from 6,700 €

 Come aboard Le Dumont d'Urville for an unforgettable voyage.

-This voyage along the French and Italian Rivieras, including Corsica , is designed for travelers interested in Western Art from the Renaissance onward, with a special focus on modern and contemporary painting and sculpture.
+This voyage along the French and Italian Rivieras, including Corsica, is designed for travelers interested in Western Art from the Renaissance onward, with a special focus on modern and contemporary painting and sculpture.
 From day one, when the choice of activities includes museums dedicated to Renoir and Picasso, to the final day, when the remarkable collection of late-20th-century art in the Maeght Foundation is center stage, painting and sculpture are the focus of nearly all we do.
 The modern art at either end of the voyage is balanced with two days devoted to the art of the Italian Renaissance as we visit the Fesch Museum on Corsica and the great museums of Rome.

-Leaving Cannes, spend two days exploring the French island of Corsica .
-In Ajaccio, the island's capital, you might visit Maison Bonaparte , the house where Emperor Napoleon was born in 1769, now a museum, or you may prefer to explore the Fesch Museum , generally recognized as having the finest collection of Italian painting in France outside of the Louvre.
-Then, in Bonifacio , perched high on cliffs above Corsica's southern coast, tour the old town's winding medieval lanes of brightly colored houses and admire their Gothic architecture before visiting Corsica's own Biennale of contemporary art .
+Leaving Cannes, spend two days exploring the French island of Corsica.
+In Ajaccio, the island's capital, you might visit Maison Bonaparte, the house where Emperor Napoleon was born in 1769, now a museum, or you may prefer to explore the Fesch Museum, generally recognized as having the finest collection of Italian painting in France outside of the Louvre.
+Then, in Bonifacio, perched high on cliffs above Corsica's southern coast, tour the old town's winding medieval lanes of brightly colored houses and admire their Gothic architecture before visiting Corsica's own Biennale of contemporary art.

 Once a small Italian fishing village, Portofino is now a favored haunt of the rich and famous.
 This beautiful resort town welcomes you for a relaxing day of leisure.
-A guided walking tour will orient you to the village, after which you can browse it shops and galleries at your own pace and perhaps sample the local cuisine.
+A guided walking tour will orient you to the village, after which you may browse it shops and galleries at your own pace and perhaps sample the local cuisine.

-For the final day of the journey, you may travel from Nice to the 16th-century village of St.-Paul-de-Vence to visit the stunning Maeght Foundation .
-Set amid a garden of monumental sculptures, the museum, designed by José Luis Sert , houses one of the world's finest collections of 20th-century works by artists including Braque , Chagall, Miró , and Picasso.
-Alternatively, visit the hilltop medieval village of Eze and the splendid gardens of the Villa Ephrussi Rothschild .
+For the final day of the journey, you may travel from Nice to the 16th-century village of St.-Paul-de-Vence to visit the stunning Maeght Foundation.
+Set amid a garden of monumental sculptures, the museum, designed by José Luis Sert, houses one of the world's finest collections of 20th-century works by artists including Braque, Chagall, Miró, and Picasso.
+Alternatively, visit the hilltop medieval village of Eze and the splendid gardens of the Villa Ephrussi Rothschild.

 Overview